 You can take the step of setting a 100% tier default without foisting higher costs on anyone who doesn't want that tier or can't afford it.
 Everyone will be offered multiple opportunities to choose a 50% or 40% renewable energy plan at the outset and can opt down any time.
-The wishes of any residential or small business customer who already opted down to lean power would be honored, meaning that they would not be opted up to 100% green power with the rest of the city.
 In addition, you have time to do extensive education about this option to make sure everyone is informed.

-What's more, for those communities with a 100% default, CARE and other lowincome customers will have the plan benefit at no additional cost.
-Clean Power Alliance created a \$2 million COVID-19 Relief Program that provides bill credits to help impacted customers manage their electricity payments.
+What's more, for those communities with a 100% default, CARE and other low-income customers will have the plan benefit at no additional cost.
 From a social and environmental justice perspective, this is ideal.
 The most financially vulnerable customers will be protected but still enjoy the benefits of using clean, renewable energy.
 And those communities most afflicted by pollution associated with fossil fuel power production will breathe easier because of the choice you made to direct more investment in renewable energy instead.
 It will also be a driver of jobs.
-Renewable energy is creating jobs 12 times faster than the rest of the economyiv and employs more people in the U.S. than fossil fuels.v
+Renewable energy is creating jobs 12 times faster than the rest of the economy^{iv} and employs more people in the U.S. than fossil fuels.^v

 A 100% default would be good for Hermosa Beach's image as a great place to live, work, and visit.
 It would inspire other cities and counties.
 Almost 200 cities across the country have joined Sierra Club's "Ready for 100" campaign by committing to 100% renewable energy.
-Within the Clean Power Alliance, to date Ventura County and the cities of Agoura Hills, Calabasas, Culver City, Malibu, Manhattan Beach, Ojai, Oxnard, Rolling Hills Estates, Santa Monica, Sierra Madre, South Pasadena, Thousand Oaks, Ventura County, Ventura City, and West Hollywood have all decided to go with 100% renewable energy defaults.
-Recently, Beverly Hills, Redondo Beach and Los Angeles County decided to go up to 100% renewable energy as the default rate, so Hermosa Beach will be in very good company.
+Within the Clean Power Alliance, to date 21 of the 32 member agencies have made 100% Green Power their default, including Los Angeles and Ventura Counties, Agoura Hills, Beverly Hills, Calabasas, Camarillo, Claremont, Culver City, Hawthorne, Malibu, Manhattan Beach, Ojai, Oxnard, Redondo Beach, Rolling Hills Estates, Santa Monica, Sierra Madre, South Pasadena, Thousand Oaks, Ventura, and West Hollywood, so Hermosa Beach will be in very good company.